Task #363

 As an aside, this query suggests that there are some data quality issues.
 After excluding the documented missing value code (-9999), I wouldn't expect to see any precip values <0 (tenths of mm) or temperature value <-900 (tenths of degrees C).

-Updated by Adam Wilson almost 12 years ago
+Updated by Adam Wilson over 12 years ago

 Perhaps it would make sense to keep the data in the "one-row-per-month" format in the database and transform it on the fly in the query?
 This would reduce the number of rows in the table by 1/30th...